Latest Update Seager hits 24th homer in win Sat Sep, 20, 06:45 AM

-Has a pretty good power/speed combination and plenty of position versatility.
+Has a pretty good power bat and the ability to produce runs.
 Also displays plate patience, so he draws a lot of walks.
 As a lefty bat, he hands in there pretty well against southpaws.

 Flaws: : Has improved his defensive work at the hot corner, but he still could stand to improve more.
 Must also pick his spots better on the base-paths, as he's not an efficient base-stealer.

 Seager is having himself another solid season at the hot corner for the Mariners, slashing .273/.341/.466 with 24 home runs and 92 RBI through 556 at-bats.
 Although he endured some serious struggles in the beginning of the season, Seager remains one of the best players to plug in at third base this year and beyond.
 Analyst: Matthew Beck